 That it is, though marred by its homophobic passages.
 It's available as both a free ebook and as a scan of the original, paper publication.
 The latter is accompanied by a separate index:

-As it happens, Kepner wrote a contemporary piece on the conflicts roiling the club in 1943/44 that predates Laney's account of same and offers another viewpoint on those matters (first link):
+As it happens, Kepner wrote a series of contemporary pieces on the upheavals the club experienced in 1943/45 that predate Laney's account of same period and offer another viewpoint on those matters: